prug-fim/Outrix_tasks_2/README.md

 - ✅ Delete students
 - ✅ Search by name, email, or course

----

-## Setup Instructions

-(keep the same setup instructions here as before...)

----

 ## Contribution 🤝

 Contributions, issues, and feature requests are welcome!